library(mini007)

 format_pipeline$add_route(from = "summarise", to = "add_header")messy_text <- " The 2026 worldcup is approachine.
 Algeria's first game is against Argentina "

-format_pipeline$run(messy_text)[1] "## Summary\n\n- The 2026 World Cup is approaching. \n- Algeria's first match will be against Argentina. \n- The opening game is significant for both teams."
+format_pipeline$run(messy_text)[1] "## Summary\n\n- The 2026 World Cup is approaching. \n- Algeria's first game will be against Argentina. \n- This match marks the start of Algeria's World Cup campaign."

 Caching station results